 Member of Ontario College of Social Workers and Social Service Workers (OCSWSSW)

-I am a Psychotherapist with over 20 years of experience in both inpatient and outpatient settings with the assessment and treatment of a wide variety of issues including anxiety disorders, mood disorders (depression, bipolar disorder) post-traumatic stress disorder (PTSD), psychosis, grief, interpersonal difficulties, men's issues, legal issues, family and marital conflict, addiction, self-esteem, anger management and career counseling.
+I am a Registered Social Worker and Psychotherapy provider with over 30 years of experience in both inpatient and outpatient settings with the assessment and treatment of a wide variety of issues including anxiety disorders, mood disorders (depression, bipolar disorder) post-traumatic stress disorder (PTSD), psychosis, grief, interpersonal difficulties, men's issues, legal issues, family and marital conflict, addiction, self-esteem, anger management and career counseling.